Obituary of James F. Kelly

 James's family would like to give a special thank you to the Timber Ridge and Celtic Hospice staff for taking such amazing care of James and making sure that he had everything he needed and that he was always comfortable.

-To send flowers to the family of James Kelly, please visit Tribute Store
+To plant a tree in memory of James Kelly, please visit Tribute Store